naoshibaikyu/superbuddn/test.md

 %Well, while Kayorei's recounting her story, let's get back to the main computer room.
 Because I can leave you in suspense like that.

-NaoshiAnnoyed: You're a jerk, too.
+Naoshi Annoyed: You're a jerk, too.

 %ANYWAY.